-The Leader should be prepared to demonstrate rescue skills at the top end of the remit for the award.
+The Leader should demonstrate rescue skills at the top end of the remit for the award.
 Leaders are required to demonstrate the management of effective rescues and should be informed by an effective decision-making process.

 The emphasis for the Leader is that they can be an effective leader of a team.
-This would include the ability to look after themselves and others while paddling in moderate inland environments of different characters, i.e. long or short fetch winds and associated waves and conditions, as well as different aspects of the wind, i.e. into, across and down wind and it's interactions with any tidal flow.
+This would include the ability to look after themselves and others while paddling in moderate inland open water environments of different characters, i.e., long or short fetch winds and associated waves and conditions, as well as different aspects of the wind, i.e., into, across and down wind.